parsabsh/linux-notes/README.md

 ## Process Management Commands

-There are three commands to contorl a process:
+There are some commands to contorl processes:

 ### jobs